 Unregulated contaminants are those for which EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining their occurrence in drinking water and whether future regulation is warranted.

-Radioactive Contaminants Date Results MCL MCLG Gross Alpha (pCi/l) (minus uranium) 2022 < 1.44 15 0 Erosion of natural deposits Radium 226 (pCi/L) Radium 228 (pCi/L) Combined Radium 2022 < 0.27 < 0.42 < 0.42 5 0 Erosion of natural deposits
+Radioactive Contaminants Date Results MCL MCLG Gross Alpha (pCi/l) (minus uranium) 2022 < 1.44 15 0 Erosion of natural deposits Radium 226 & 228 (pCi/L) (combined values) 2022 < 0.42 5 0 Erosion of natural deposits